nicklimmm/banking-statement-summarizer/README.md

 :information_source: *Note: This summarizer only works with Frank OCBC Account as of now*

 :warning: *Please use this summarizer with caution!
-The script is intended to be used **locally and privately**.
-I will not be held responsible for the leaking any private information into the public.
-[Why is this safe?](#why-is-this-safe)*
+The script is intended to be used **personally**.
+I will not be held responsible for the leakage any private information into the public.*

 ## Why is this repo created?
 I found a hard time tracking how much money do I get or spend in a certain amount of time and since I receive my banking e-statements every month, I thought to make a summary and visualisation from all statements that I got.